 - Cordelia seeming nice until she's confronted with shy, nerdy Willow.

 - Willow herself eating lunch alone and offering to move when someone comes to sit in her spot.
 More specifically, Willow talks about losing her Barbie doll as a child and when Buffy asks if she got it back, Willow replies happily "Most of it" as if this was a positive.
 Saying the line that way got Alyson Hannigan the role and it establishes the character for the first three seasons.

 - Spike's very first scene is smashing into a "Welcome to Sunnydale" sign in his car and strutting out wearing a leather coat and Sid Vicious mannerisms.
-Establishes his character well...but at the end of the episode he kills the previous season's Chosen One villain and his prophecy devoted mooks saying that from now on there would be less ritual and more fun which sets him up as the new Big Bad and his role of subverting the traditional ancient villain behavior.
+He proceeds to march up to the current villains all vamped out, Offhand Backhand one of them and boast about how he can solve their problems for them... and then at the sight of his ill girlfriend, immediately take off the vamp face and insist that she should be resting.
+He then gives her his jacket without hesitation when she complains of cold.
+Establishes his character well... but then at the end of the episode he kills the previous season's Chosen One villain and his prophecy devoted mooks saying that from now on there would be less ritual and more fun which sets him up as the new Big Bad and his role of subverting the traditional ancient villain behavior.

 - Riley's friend Forrest seemed nice enough until he suggested that they use Buffy as bait to lure Spike.

 - Richard Wilkins asking the deputy mayor to show his hands.